wyim/ImageCLEF-MAGIC-2025/README.md

 In the first sub-task, given each image and the clinical history, participants will need to generate segmentations of the regions of interest for the described dermatological problem.
 In the second sub-task, participants will be given a dermatological query, its accompanying images, as well as a closed-question with accompanying choices – the task is to select the correct answer to each question.

-The dataset is created by using real consumer health users’ queries and images; the question schema was created by two certified dermatologists.
+The dataset is created by using real consumer health users’ queries and images; the question schema was created in collaboration with two certified dermatologists.
 Segmentation will be evaluated against common metrics such as Jaccard or Dice.
-Closed question-answering will be evaluated using metrics accuracy.
+Closed question-answering will be evaluated using accuracy.

 ## Data